MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/CorporateCommunications/AutoPostTwitterUpdatesToKaizala/AutoPostTwitterUpdatesToKaizala.md

 Announcement will be sent to the selected Kaizala group, each time Flow is triggered.

-> Note: In case of tweets with polls/location only the poll question/tweet text will show up in the card, not the poll options or the tweet location
+> Note:In case of tweets with polls/location only the poll question/tweet text will show up in the card, not the poll options or the tweet location

 > Note: Please check with your IT admin in case of any [DLP policy](https://docs.microsoft.com/en-us/flow/prevent-data-loss) set by your organization for Twitter